wayne0908/Multi-View-3D-Object-Detection-Network-for-Autonomous-Driving/README.md

 data_rgbview_box_ind: The value of data_birdview_box_ind[i] specifies the rgbview that the i-th box refers to.
 Format: .npy file. [number of images * 200 regions]

 data_ROI_labels: Region labels.
-Format: .npy file. [number of images, 200 regions] The values in data_ROI_labels are either be one or zero.
+Format: .npy file. [number of images, 200 regions].
+The values in data_ROI_labels are either be one or zero.
 Being ones means the region are postive otherwise are negative or invalid.

 #################### Reference ####################